minecraftforum/rules-archive/rules/minecraft_pocket_edition/rules.markdown

 * No linking to sites that require a person to do surveys or require personal information, such as cell phone numbers
 * "No pics, no clicks" are considered spam, and are not allowed
+* __Porting maps, texture packs $ mods__

+  If you're porting a map, texture pack, or mod from another platform then permissions from the original author must be gained and clearly displayed within the topic.

 ### Maps